Neurotransmission and Neuromodulation

 Strategic objectives

-• To study of the differential signalling of nucleotide receptors, especially the ionotropic receptor P2X7, in neurons and astrocytes from different areas of the brain, cerebellum, cortex, and hippocampus.
+• Study of the differential signaling of nucleotide receptors, particularly the P2X7 ionotropic receptor, in neurons and astrocytes in various brain regions, including the cerebellum, cortex, and hippocampus.

 Lines of research